Registration

 * If I was already a student at the University of Montpellier:

-• I am confirming my registration by email to: iutn-inscription@umontpellier.fr
+• I am confirming my admission by email to: iutn-inscription@umontpellier.fr

 • I am requesting a pass, if necessary, and will provide the course name, my student ID number, and my phone number.